Client Import

 Exporting the clients into inTandem

-Following a successful response for the above POST request, inTandem will instantly send a GET request to your application's API URI requesting batches of Clients data in return.
+Following a successful response to the above POST request, inTandem will instantly send a GET request to your application's API URI requesting batches of Client data in return.

 Export request